chandragie/cdc-debezium/pg_to_pg/README.md

 );
 ```

-To enable CDC with Posgres, we need to give replication permission to our database:
+To enable CDC with Postgres, we need to give replication permission to our database:

 ```sql
 ALTER TABLE public.todo REPLICA IDENTITY FULL;